PopaGeorgianVictor/PORTOFOLIO/README.md

  ## Join

- * there are several ways to join, or concatenate, two or more lists in Python
+### There are several ways to join, or concatenate, two or more lists in Python

    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/8Pck60g8/Screenshot-1.png">